nelsonj1614/Data_Projects_TripleTen/03_Oil_Well_Site_Selection_Project/README.md

 Before training, the data must be scaled and split into train, validation and test sets.

 **Step 3: Machine Learning Modeling**
 The data for each region is fit to a regression model and trained.
-The metric scores of each model are recorded.
+The RMSE scores of each model are calculated.

 **Step 4: Preparation for Profit Calculation**
 The minimum total volume of oil and average well capacities are determined.
 A function is defined to calculate profit.